MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-antivirus/specify-cloud-protection-level-microsoft-defender-antivirus.md

 - Microsoft Defender Antivirus

-You can specify the level of cloud-protection offered by Microsoft Defender Antivirus with Group Policy and Microsoft Endpoint Configuration Manager.
+You can specify the level of cloud protection offered by Microsoft Defender Antivirus by using Microsoft Endpoint Manager (recommended) or Group Policy.

->[!NOTE]
+> [!TIP]
->The Microsoft Defender Antivirus cloud service is a mechanism for delivering updated protection to your network and endpoints.
-Although it is called a cloud service, it is not simply protection for files stored in the cloud, rather it uses distributed resources and machine learning to deliver protection to your endpoints at a rate that is far faster than traditional Security intelligence updates.
+> Cloud protection is not simply protection for files that are stored in the cloud.
+The Microsoft Defender Antivirus cloud service is a mechanism for delivering updated protection to your network and devices (also called endpoints).
+Cloud protection with Microsoft Defender Antivirus uses distributed resources and machine learning to deliver protection to your endpoints at a rate that is far faster than traditional security intelligence updates.
+> Microsoft Intune and Microsoft Endpoint Configuration Manager are now part of [Microsoft Endpoint Manager](https://docs.microsoft.com/mem/endpoint-manager-overview).

 ## Use Intune to specify the level of cloud-delivered protection